vimalloc/flask-jwt-extended/docs/blacklist_and_token_revoking.rst

 redis is a good fit for this.
 It has the added benefit of removing expired tokens from the store automatically, so it wont blow up into something huge.

-We also have choose what tokens we want to check against the blacklist.
+We also have to choose what tokens we want to check against the blacklist.
 We could check all tokens (refresh and access), or only the refresh tokens.
 There are pros and cons to either way (extra overhead on jwt_required endpoints vs someone being able to use an access token freely until it expires).
 In this example, we are going